y-scope/yscope-log-viewer/README.md

 source [monaco-editor](https://github.com/microsoft/monaco-editor).
 [clp-ffi-js](https://github.com/y-scope/clp-ffi-js) is used to decode CLP IR files.

-To open log files, the viewer spawns a worker to perform the following tasks:
+The log viewer spawns a worker to assist with computationally intensive tasks such as:

-* Selects the appropriate decoder based on the file's extension and decodes the file.
+* Deserializing the file and creating an index of logs events
-* Build an index of log events.
+* Paginating the indexed logs
-* Paginate the indexed logs based on the number of log events per page.
+* Decoding the deserialized events log events into plain-text Tasks are passed
-* Decode the log data as needed.
+* to the worker as needed and changes are rendered in the UI.

-Once the worker decompresses, decodes, and extracts logs, the viewer UI can be used to navigate the logs.
-Tasks are passed to the worker as needed and changes are rendered to the UI.
+Tasks are passed to the worker as needed and changes are rendered in the UI.

 # Validation